ANNUAL CONNECTIONS CONFERENCE:

 CALL FOR PAPERS

-The Graduate Student Council of the Modern Languages and Cultural Studies department at the University of Alberta invites submissions for its annual Connections conference: Transcending Connections 2018.
-We will be accepting academic and creative contributions that go beyond drawing the connections between languages, communities, cultures, artistic works, and concepts; by questioning, exploring, and interpreting their significance.
+The Graduate Student Council of the Modern Languages and Cultural Studies department at the University of Alberta invites submissions for its annual Connections conference: Re-Connecting 2019.
+We will be accepting academic and creative contributions that that approach from a new perspective the connections between communities, cultures, languages, artistic works, and concepts; by questioning, exploring, and interpreting their significance.
 Academic panels will be grouped based on themes and are open to all disciplines across the Social Sciences and Humanities, including but not limited to fields such as Applied Linguistics, Translation, Literature, and Cultural Studies.
 The Graduate Student Council welcomes everyone working in those fields or related fields, and strongly encourages new graduate students to participate.

 “I believe that life is chaotic, a jumble of accidents, ambitions, misconceptions, bold intentions, lazy happenstances, and unintended consequences,